j9t/little-books/manuscript/html-css-frameworks.md

 The solution is not easy to come by.
 Users of external frameworks are free to do what they want anyway; they may not even notice that an external framework is very difficult to ride in the first place.
 It’s a bit easier internally, where rules can be established, communicated, and enforced.
 Personally, while I have observed many issues in practice, I haven’t found a cure for this one yet.
 People are just very creative, and watching how frameworks end up being used is like looking right into the face of human nature (and Murphy’s Law).

 Lack of a Prototype
-Not having a prototype is an equally critical problem, for all the benefits outlined in #prototype-sect.
+Not having a prototype is an equally critical problem, for all their benefits.
 Apart from the fact that framework development is so much harder without a contained environment, maintenance complexity increases by the minute if there is no prototype.
 A framework without a prototype is essentially freewheeling, out of control.
 As suggested earlier, a mere collection of static pages—as long as it's complete, current, and realistic—does help.

 Lack of Maintenance
 If we do not maintain (or stop to maintain), outside of major structural changes or prolonged resource shortages, we miss great opportunities.
 In the case of external frameworks, it can damage the reputation of those providing the framework.
 In the case of internal frameworks, it can mean giving up control over the framework-managed docs and apps, and thus slowly being forced into a costly, full-blown relaunch.